-Activate any Thought associated with that type, then click the Activate Type button.
+Activate any Thought associated with that type, and click on the Parent Thought Type if it is visible.

 Click the Activate Type button in the menu bar, then click the type of your choice or begin typing the name of the type to locate it quickly if the list is long.